heterophyllus/Geopter/README.md

 Another way is to create Visual Studio Solution using CMake.

 ### Examples
-Some example lens is stored in "example" folder in json format.
+Some example lenses are stored in "example" folder in json format.
 In Geopter GUI, go File->Open and select a json file.

 ## Dependencies

 |Library|Description|
 |---|---|